anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A friend is someone who gives you total freedom to be yourself.
+Quote: We must reach out our hand in friendship and dignity both to those who would befriend us and those who would be our enemy.

-By: Jim Morrison
+By: Arthur Ashe